 Simple guides for drawing stairs.This section is has easy to follow often missed tricks to easily create a flowing handrail without to much design work.
 Many of these helpful hints will solve a lot of problems in the installation stage at the design stage.
 We will explain why the centre line is King or the center line is President, dependant on where you live!
 We will explain the reason for choosing your spindle size before drawing the stairs, why it helps to draw a 2D stretch out of the stairs and how to draw the stretch out.
 Many of these little snippets are often misssed even by experianced joiners.
 We will add a workflow sheet to help guide you through the stages of drawing the stairs once you have your initial design concept in mind.

-Setting the treads and landings on neweled flights.
+How to draw and Set out the treads and landings on neweled flights.

 Basic staircase design principles.